tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 The VC soldiers, now fully aware of the impending danger, scatter in a frenzied attempt to evade the aerial assault.

 The jungle canopy shudders under the thunderous roar of the Skyhawks.
-Suspended for a fleeting moment, the world seems to hold its breath, awaiting the unleashing of their deadly cargo.
+Suspended for a fleeting moment, the world seems to hold its breath.
 Then, with a precision born of countless sorties, the aircraft release their payload.
 The objects, canister-like in shape, descend with a grim inevitability, their trajectory marking a path towards the heart of the enemy’s position.

 As the canisters impact, an inferno erupts, not the familiar, searing orange of napalm, but an otherworldly glow that paints the predawn in hues of eerie green and purple.
 The flames, unnaturally vibrant, consume the foliage with a voracious appetite, leaving behind a surreal landscape bathed in ghostly light.